Kino International: Film premieres

 Until 1989, Kino International was the main theater for premieres in the GDR.
 Multiple films produced by DEFA, the state-owned film studio, held their premieres here.

 There were eight rows of seats with optimal views and extra legroom, reserved for state officials and party functionaries.
 Before and after premieres, state visitors were entertained in the "Representation Room", today called the Honecker Lounge after Erich Honecker, the last leader of East Germany.
 In the basement, a small bunker and elevator were later added for the state leadership.

 The Kino International's last premiere in the GDR was the gay-themed Coming Out, directed by Heiner Carow, on 9 November 1989, the day the Berlin Wall fell.

 The cinema continues to show premieres.

 Renovation and heritage protection

 The film was renovated in 1990, and in the same year, a group of buildings which included Kino International were put under heritage protection.

-Current uses
+Current uses and temporary closure for renovation

 Today, the Kino International is operated by Yorck Kinogruppe, and continues to be used by many filmmakers for premieres due to its ambience.The large film posters on the outside of the theater show the film of the week and are still painted by hand.

 The cinema accommodates an audience of 555 people, having been originally built for 600.
-It is used as a venue of the Berlinale, or Berlin Film Festival.
+It is used as a venue of the Berlinale, Berlin's long-running international film festival.

-The function rooms are used to host regular parties of Kino International's gay and lesbian club.
+Since May of 2024, Kino International has been closed for renovation scheduled to last two years.